ashleyjhkoo/shapePerimeterCalculator/README.md

 << public class perimeterRunnerAssignment
 * public double getPerimeter (Shape s) <- method 01
-- from the file, it reads the points of the shape and create shape
-- calculate each distance(length of the line between points)
-- calculate the total perimeter of the shape by adding all line distances
+...from the file, it reads the points of the shape and create shape ...calculate each distance(length of the line between points) ...calculate the total perimeter of the shape by adding all line distances

 * public void testPerimeter () <- method 02
-- from the file, it reads the points of the shape and create shape
-- print out 5 information of the shape that reads from the file:
+...from the file, it reads the points of the shape and create shape ...print out 5 information of the shape that reads from the file:
   1) perimeter of the shape
   2) number of points: triangle's number of points is 3
   3) longest length of the lines in a shape